nrkno/odashboard/Readme.md

 ### Installing Odashboard as a dependency

 Odashboard can be installed from `npm` as a dependency.

-In this scenario you only need to fiddle with configuration files for your *widgets* and *data sources*.

 **Example usage**
 In your folder `my-dashboard/`